 Maryland rallies to beat Illinois 75-66

-Maryland rallies to beat Illinois 75-66Illinois' DeMonte Williams (20) passes the ball under the basket around Maryland defender Donta Scott during the first half of an NCAA college basketball game Friday, Feb.
+Maryland Illinois BasketballIllinois' DeMonte Williams (20) passes the ball under the basket around Maryland defender Donta Scott during the first half of an NCAA college basketball game Friday, Feb.
 7, 2020, in Champaign, Ill.
 (AP Photo/Holly Hart)

 CHAMPAIGN, Ill.
+(AP) — With Illinois shredding Maryland's man-to-man defense, Terrapins coach Mark Turgeon switched to a zone — something the team rarely uses outside of practice.

-(AP) -- Anthony Cowan scored 20 points and ninth-ranked Maryland held on to beat No. 20 Illinois 75-66 on Friday night.
+Anthony Cowan scored 20 points and Turgeon’s ninth-ranked Maryland held on to beat No. 20 Illinois 75-66 on Friday night.

 The Terrapins (19-4, 9-3 Big Ten) took sole possession of first place in the conference with the win.
 Illinois (16-7, 8-4) fell into second place.